A nearly Blackwell-optimal policy gradient method: Introduction

 We believe that one always desires the most selective criterion.
 This can be obtained by solving ($n=\setsize{S} - 2$, at most)-discount optimality for some type of environments with a finite state set~$\setname{S}$, as shown by \citet[\thm{10.3.6}]{puterman_1994_mdp}.
-As a first step in leveraging this fact in reinforcement learning (RL), we focus on $(n=0)$-discount optimality, for which we have the notion of nearly-Blackwell optimality \citetext{\citealp[]{blackwell_1962_ddp}; \citealp[\deff{3.1}]{feinberg_2002_hmdp}} as follows. \begin{definition} A stationary policy $\pi_b^* \in \piset{S}$ is nearly-Blackwell optimal (nBw-optimal, also termed bias optimal) if it is gain optimal, and in addition
+As a first step in leveraging this fact in reinforcement learning (RL), we focus on $(n=0)$-discount optimality, for which we have the notion of nearly-Blackwell optimality as in \defref{def:bias_optim} below. \begin{definition} A stationary policy $\pi_b^* \in \piset{S}$ is nearly-Blackwell optimal (nBw-optimal, also termed bias optimal) if it is gain optimal, and in addition